By James Harvey McClintock in 1913.

 The principal mining companies during the palmy days of the camp were the Contention Consolidated, Grand Central, Tombstone Milling and Mining Company, Vizina, Empire, and Stonewall.
 Water was struck in the Sulphuret shaft at 500 feet.
 The Grand Central and Contention put in pumps but found that they were draining the district, while the other companies refused to pay a proportion of the expense.
 The Grand Central, which had surface works materially higher than any other in the district, kept pumping to some extent until May 1886, when the surface works burned.

-This beam and the equally enormous flywheel still are on the hillside, a monument to departed greatness.
-About a year after the fire, the Contention hoist and pumping works also were burned, this practically marking the closing down of the entire district.
+This beam and the equally enormous flywheel are still on the hillside, a monument to departed greatness.
+About a year after the fire, the Contention hoist and pumping works were also burned, practically marking the closing down of the entire district.

 In the spring of 1880, the Tombstone District had four towns.
 Tombstone then had a population of about 1,000, established on or near the Tough Nut group of mines.
 Richmond was a settlement a mile and a quarter to the southeast.
 At Charleston, on the San Pedro River, were the Corbin and Tombstone Mills.
 The Contention Mill was at Contention City, also on the San Pedro River.
-In this same area was also the “Old Bronco Mine,” which had a dark history, in which was mixed the murders of sixteen men.
-Dick Gird claimed that the old Brunckow house had been the headquarters for a band of smugglers, who did a little mining as a blind.
+In this same area was also the “Old Bronco Mine,” which had a dark history that was mixed with the murders of sixteen men.
+Dick Gird claimed that the old Brunckow house had been the headquarters for a band of smugglers who did a little mining as a blind.

-Early in 1880, Gird was superintendent of the Tombstone Gold and Silver Milling and Mining Company, of which ex-Governor Safford was president, and which owned the Tough Nut and five other claims.
-On March 13, 1879, the Corbin brothers, Hamilton Distin of Philadelphia and Simmons Squire of Boston had purchased the interest of the Schieffelin brothers in the Tough Nut group for $1,000,000.
+Early in 1880, Gird was superintendent of the Tombstone Gold and Silver Milling and Mining Company, of which ex-Governor Safford was president and which owned the Tough Nut and five other claims.
+On March 13, 1879, the Corbin brothers, Hamilton Distin of Philadelphia and Simmons Squire of Boston, purchased the interest of the Schieffelin brothers in the Tough Nut group for $1,000,000.
 Gird later received the same sum for his third.

 The Corbin Company, comprising about the same interests, purchased the others of the original mining claims located by the Schieffelins and Gird, including the Lucky Cuss.
-The Grand Central, in the same period, was mentioned only as a prospect that had been developed to a depth of 280 feet.
+In the same period, the Grand Central was mentioned only as a prospect that had been developed to a depth of 280 feet.

 Fortunes of Ed Schieffelin

-Ed Schieffelin was born near Pittsburgh, Pennsylvania in 1848, and when only a lad was taken by his parents to Oregon.
+Ed Schieffelin was born near Pittsburgh, Pennsylvania, in 1848, when only a lad was taken by his parents to Oregon.
 Disliking his father’s occupation of farming, he ran away from home to prospect for the mineral in Southern Oregon.
-Thereafter he knew no life save that of the prospector, in Nevada, Idaho, Colorado and New Mexico.
+Thereafter, he knew no life save that of the prospector in Nevada, Idaho, Colorado, and New Mexico.
 He worked at anything else only in order to secure funds for another trip to the mountains.
-Almost continually his life was in danger from Indians of various sorts.
+Almost continually, his life was in danger from Indians of various sorts.